BrunoQA/codeigniter-contact-form/README.md

 	and footer in /views/template/ it will work with the defaults.

-	There is no ip logging, no captcha.
+	There is no ip logging, basic spam protection
+	(in form of question/answer - easiest for humans but also easiest for spammers!).

 	Just a simple form :)

-	Just go to site_url("contact") and it should work out of the box.
+	Just go to site_url("contact") (i.e. http://domain.com/index.php/contact
+	 and it should	work out of the box.

 	$this->data is used for any data sent to the views.